peterbourgon/peter-bourgon-org/src/blog/2018-07-27-a-response-about-dep-and-vgo.md

-I think the outcome of the dep/vgo/modules story pretty clearly demonstrates that, while Go leadership will happily accept contributions to issues and non-controversial proposals, it isn't interested in, or capable of, fostering a true community of autonomous contributors.
+I think the outcome of the dep/vgo/modules story pretty clearly demonstrates that, while Go leadership will happily accept contributions to issues and non-controversial proposals, it's still struggling with larger, autonomous contributors.
 That power sits exclusively in the core team at Google.

 Once I gave a talk about a project I'd worked on, which ultimately failed.
 I had a slide at the end, with a picture of a ship wrecked on an island, and the caption read "The purpose of your life may be to serve as a warning to others."
-I hope this story serves as a warning to others: if you're interested in making substantial contributions to the Go project, no amount of independent due diligence can compensate for a design that doesn't originate from the core team.
+I hope this story serves as a warning to others: ~~if you're interested in making substantial contributions to the Go project, no amount of independent due diligence can compensate for a design that doesn't originate from the core team.~~

 _edit_: Upon reflection, I think this may be too strongly stated.
 There are good examples of large contributions that originated outside of the core team,